Creating a sense of belonging in the workplace

 2. Establish a shared vision

 This point follows on from the last one in many regards.
-It involves establishing a vision for the company that everyone shares and feels a part of.
+It involves establishing and communicating a vision for the organisation that everyone shares and feels a part of.
 This ensures each member of the company feels they are making a real and genuine contribution, i.e. they feel like they belong.

 This is connected to the previous point because one of the best ways to communicate this vision is by storytelling.
 This method of communication improves understanding of the vision overall as well as understanding in relation to how individuals fit into the vision.

-Other things the report highlighted that can help companies establish a shared vision is to regularly review the company’s values and purpose to ensure they still contribute effectively to achieving the vision.
+Other things the report highlighted that can help companies establish a shared vision is to regularly review the company’s culture and values to ensure they still contribute effectively to achieving the vision.
 It is also important to allocate time to help employees understand both the vision in general and how they fit into it.

 3. Measure and analyse

 It is not possible to make comprehensive improvements in any aspect of business without measuring performance and analysing what can be improved.
 This applies to creating a sense of belonging too.

 One way of measuring this is by conducting regular engagement surveys of employees.
 The results of these surveys often give an indication of where a business needs to focus its efforts.